What young carers told us

 How to get involved with #CareForMeToo

-Check out #CareForMeToo, for more information and resources to help you get involved, including our resource pack for young carers services.
+Check out #CareForMeToo, for more information and resources to help you get involved with #CareForMeToo, including our resource pack for young carers services.

-Further resources, such as lesson ideas and classroom activities for teachers and other professionals who work with young carers, will also be available in early January.
+See our free resources to download and use on Young Carers Awareness Day 2019 including lesson ideas and classroom activities for teachers and other professionals who work with young carers.

 Please email our Carers Trust Policy team.